justinp3r/clementine/README.md

 how to use:

+1) clementine.py must exist in the same path like your python module
-1) simply add @clementine to your python function.
+2) simply add @clementine to your python function.
-2) clementine will now track if and how that function gets called and will create a logfile
+3) clementine will now track if and how that function gets called and will create a logfile

 a terminal output could look like this: